Volunteer Programs

 Junior Volunteer Program

-With more than 125 high school students participating each year, Crouse’s Junior Volunteer Program has become a popular way for students to enjoy a meaningful, rewarding summer and fulfill their schools’ community service requirements.
+With more than 125 high school students participating each year, Crouse’s Junior Volunteer Program has become a popular way for students to enjoy meaningful, rewarding community service requirements.
 Junior Volunteers are introduced to facets of the hospital and work right alongside adult volunteers and Crouse staff.
+This is a year-round program giving Junior Volunteers flexibility to participate as their school schedule allows.

 Due to the high interest, returning volunteers from the previous year are given first priority for Junior Volunteer slots.
-Those having attended at least five sessions of the Choices program are then given the next placement priority.
 We always welcome other students who are interested and encourage them to think about becoming involved in Choices.

 Benefits of the summer Junior Volunteer Program include: